Chapter 336 — Title

 Assurance That Endorsement or Instruction is Effective

-An issuer may require an assurance that an endorsement or instruction is effective before registering a transfer.
-This …
+Before registering a transfer, an issuer may require assurance that each necessary endorsement or instruction is genuine …

 336.8-403